manifoldmarkets/manifold/README.md

   the different environments (i.e. prod, dev, Manifold for Teams instances.)

 - `og-image/`: The OpenGraph image generator; creates the preview images shown on Twitter/social media.

+Also: Our docs are currently in [a separate repo](https://github.com/manifoldmarkets/docs).
+TODO: move them into this monorepo.

 ## Contributing